rbrtsmith/rbrtsmith.github.io/_posts/2015-11-16-a-word-on-premature-optimization.md

 I am a big believer in building out abstractions for common patterns, many of these have become a part of the JavaScript language.
-Examples being the array methods such as `.map()`, `.reduce()` and `.filter()` each of them abstract out common task that we perform on arrays, such as reducing it down to a single value.
+Examples being the array methods such as `.map()`, `.reduce()` and `.filter()` each of them abstract out common tasks that we perform on arrays, such as reducing it down to a single value.
 They are much preferred to manually coding out the loop and all of it's logic as we're only really concerned with the function that is performed on each item.